 FHSU is also the cultural center of western Kansas, providing entertainment and artistic opportunities for visitors from far and wide.
 The professional Encore Series, exhibits at the Moss-Thorns Gallery of Art, and numerous concerts, recitals, plays and musicals make the campus a popular destination.

 FHSU also boasts an extensive intercollegiate athletic program, and through the years, individual athletes and teams have captured multiple national championships.

-More than 400 student-athletes compete each year in 16 men and women's sports, which include men's and women's soccer teams that will enter their second season in 2012-13.
+More than 400 student-athletes compete each year in 16 men and women's sports.